AnthonyNixon/factorio-server-management/README.md

-# factorio-server-management
+# Factorio-server-management
-Managing starting and stopping a factorio server automagically
+Managing starting and stopping a factorio server in Google Cloud automagically